jimhoekstra/django_svelte_template/README.md

 ## Start the Django backend

 - Open a new terminal in the main directory of the repository
-- It is recommended to create a new virtual environment before installing the Python dependencies, e.g. using Anaconda.
+- It is recommended to create a new virtual Python environment before installing the dependencies.
 - Install the Python dependencies (Django is the only required dependency): `pip install Django`
 - Start the Django development server: `python manage.py runserver`